-EY is a regular contributor to CCH’s subscription-based Global Tax Weekly and I am pleased to announce that our column, At the intersection of international tax and digital transformation, is now also available on ey.com with the publisher's, Wolters Kluwer, permission.
+EY is a regular contributor to CCH’s Global Tax Weekly and I am pleased to announce that our column, At the intersection of international tax and digital transformation, is now also available on ey.com with the publisher's, Wolters Kluwer, permission.

 We look forward to sharing our insight and experience with you, and to receiving your comments and ideas for future topics to address.
-Please email your comments and suggestions to Allan Thompson, Ernst & Young LLP (US).
+Please email your comments and suggestions to me.

 January 2017: Framing 2017 - a new digital tax discipline – In this issue of our column we kick off with a look back at tax issues and developments that occurred in 2016 and a look ahead for what to expect in the coming year.
 Rapid change and sudden shifts in tax rules and administration will not abate in 2017.
 Nor will there be a slowdown in the pace of digital innovation.